Osaka, Nadal advance in Australia after Djokovic flies home | Sports-Games

 - Australia

+Osaka didn't throw her racket.
+She didn't roll her eyes.
+She smiled.

-"There are situations where I previously would get upset.
-But at this point in my life, like, I'm here because I want to be here and because I find that it's fun for me," Osaka said.
-"Might as well enjoy it while I still can."
+''There are situations where I previously would get upset.
+But at this point in my life, like, I'm here because I want to be here and because I find that it's fun for me,'' Osaka said. ''Might as well enjoy it while I still can.''
 In Osaka's mind, the drama involving nine-time champion Djokovic's deportation on the eve of the Australian Open was something for the players in the men's draw to worry about.
-Her title defense began smoothly enough: She won the first five games on the way to a 6-3, 6-3 victory over Camila Osorio on the main court.
+Her title defence began smoothly enough: She won the first five games on the way to a 6-3, 6-3 victory over Camila Osorio.

+With so much attention on the 11-day saga of Djokovic's attempt to participate in the year’s first Grand Slam tournament, the returns of Osaka and Rafael Nadal have been overshadowed.

-After winning here last year, capturing her second Australian Open title in three years, Osaka pulled out of the 2021 French Open before the second round, then sat out Wimbledon.
+Osaka, after winning the title last year, pulled out of the French Open before the second round, then sat out Wimbledon.
 She played at the Tokyo Olympics, where she lit the cauldron, but ended her 2021 season early after a third-round loss and a teary news conference at the U.S. Open.

-Two of her goals for 2022, she said last week, were to stay completely composed on the court and off, and to enjoy the game.
+Two of her goals for 2022 are to stay completely composed on the court and off, and to enjoy the game.

 And, yes, finally, the focus was on tennis in Australia.
-And it got started in a big way, with a combined 64 matches scheduled on Day 1 in the men's and women's singles.
+It got started in a big way, with a combined 64 singles matches on opening day.

 French Open champion Barbora Krejcikova, fifth-seeded Maria Sakkari, No. 15 Elina Svitolina and two-time Australian Open champion Victoria Azarenka all advanced.

-Two young U.S. contenders went out in the first round, with 2020 Australian Open champion Sofia Kenin losing 7-6 (2), 7-5 to fellow American Madison Keys and No. 18 Coco Gauff saving five match points before losing 6-4, 6-2 to Wang Qiang.
+Two young American contenders went out in the first round, with 2020 Australian Open champion Sofia Kenin losing 7-6 (2), 7-5 to Madison Keys and No. 18 Coco Gauff saving five match points before losing 6-4, 6-2 to Wang Qiang.

 Nadal won the Australian Open in 2009 and is the only past champion in the men’s bracket after Djokovic’s late withdrawal Sunday.
 On Monday, the top-ranked Serbian landed in Dubai, then caught a flight to Belgrade.